 No Police Report – No Problem

-KTLA 5 News reported on November 8, 2020 that the Los Angeles Police Department, in the coming months, will downsize its specialized units and stop responding in person to traffic collisions.
+Los Angeles Police Department has downsized its specialized units and stopped responding in person to traffic collisions.

 Victims of misdemeanor hit-and-run crashes and collisions with minor injuries will be advised to file a report online.
 Since the new move by the police is to not investigate your accident, it is up to you to create your own accident report.